-Keenetic devices have a built-in Firewall with connection control and protection against attacks and a network address translation (NAT) mechanism enabled by default.
+Keenetic devices have a built-in Firewall with connection control and attack prevention and a network address translation (NAT) mechanism enabled by default.
 They restrict incoming connections from the Internet or the WAN interface to home network devices.
-It allows you to hide and protect your network devices from Internet users and threats from the outside.
-Besides, access to the Keenetic router (to its web interface) from the Internet is blocked by default.
+It allows you to hide and protect your network devices from other people and threats from the Internet.
+The access to the Keenetic router (to its web interface) from the Internet is blocked by default.
 It is implemented to guarantee the security of the router, local network, and protection against unauthorized access.

 As for the security of information on the Wi-Fi network, the Keenetic router's wireless network is protected by IEEE 802.11i (WPA2 AES) security standard by default.
 It is impossible to connect to such a network and read the information transmitted without its password (security key).